Authorize requests to Azure Storage

 Anonymous access to containers and blobs: You can optionally make blob resources public at the container or blob level.
 A public container or blob is accessible to any user for anonymous read access.
 Read requests to public containers and blobs do not require authorization.
 For more information, see Enable public read access for containers and blobs in Azure Blob storage.

-Authenticating and authorizing access to blob and queue data with Azure AD provides superior security and ease of use over other authorization options.
+Authenticating and authorizing access to blob, queue and table data with Azure AD provides superior security and ease of use over other authorization options.
 For example, by using Azure AD, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
 While you can continue to use Shared Key authorization with your blob and queue applications, Microsoft recommends moving to Azure AD where possible.

 Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.